Canardoux/flutter_sound/flutter_sound/doc/install.md

 ## Flutter Web

-To use Flutter Sound in a web application, you can :
+To use Flutter Sound in a web application, you can either :

 ### Static reference